Manchester Airport station: Manchester Metrolink

 Following a period of uncertainty due to funding problems, the plans were finally given the go-ahead in May 2009.
 The confirmed route would not complete the full airport loop as proposed, but trams would run along the northern route via Wythenshawe.
 Completion of the western side of the loop is subject to further funding in a later project.
 An opening date of Summer 2016 had originally been indicated for opening of the Airport line but the line opened early on 3 November 2014.

-Services
+Metrolink services

 Trams run between Manchester Airport and Victoria every 12 minutes.
-An early morning service runs from 03:19–06:00 am every 20 minutes.

 Ticket zones

 With the introduction to a zonal ticketing system on Metrolink services in January 2019, Manchester Airport is located within zone 4.